theglus/Home-Assistant-Config/README.md

 - [Vacuum Docked](includes/automations/vacuum_done.yaml): Notify Smartphones when Winston has returned to dock.
 - [Vacuum Done](includes/automations/vacuum_done.yaml): Notify Smartphones when Winston has completed cleaning.
 - [Volume Home](includes/automations/volume_home.yaml): Turn down volume of Google Home device at 10 pm.

+Thanks for reading, please star if your are interested in the project.